cleanlab/aws-marketplace/data-inspector/README.md

     If unspecified, Data Inspector will run on `high_accuracy` mode by default.

 - The `index_col` argument specifies the column to use as the index of the dataset.
 This index column name should be passed in as a string.

+    If unspecified, it is assumed that there is no index column.

 - The `columns_to_inspect` argument specifies a subset of columns that should be checked for data issues (other columns will not be audited).
 This should be a list of column names in your dataset.

+    If unspecified, all valid categorical and numeric columns will be inspected for issues by default.

 ## Output